EricLawtonCA/EricLawtonCA.github.io/workbook/socialsystemsintro.md

 We use tools made by others, which are possible only through social institutions.
 Although today many come from the global community through lengthy supply chains, this has always been so.
 Even the solitary individuals of literature, such as Robinson Crusoe, arrive in that state as adults, furnished with language and ideas for tools which they brought with them from their parent societies.

-Nothing about our individuality came fully-formed except through our membership in various social systems: family, country, school, economic system, media audience and many more.
+Very little about our individuality came fully-formed except through our membership in various social systems: family, country, school, economic system, media audience and many more.

 Nothing about our behaviour can be understood except in the context of those memberships and our behaviour can have much effect except by way of the support of those systems.

 That is why it is as important to understand our roles and their history in those systems as it is to understand our behaviour as individuals and its history.

-This is what I mean by social systems thinking.
+When should we think in terms of systems?
+“Almost always” is my basic rule of thumb, mostly just as a corrective to the fact that it is so rarely practised, but that  is perhaps a little too broad.

+One indicator that I find useful is to consider how common certain behaviour or thinking is within a given system.
+If some bad behaviour is exhibited by a small number of people, it may well be due to individual behaviour of those people, acquired before becoming part of the system, especially if that low background proportion is common in other systems.
+This is the police version of the “few bad apples” theme.
+They attribute bad behaviour to just a few people behaving badly against a background of mostly wonderful people.

 There are quite a few books and academic papers about systems thinking in general.
 I find that they have a lot of useful ideas, although all that I have read or skimmed show a bias towards the type of system that the author started with.
 It therefore seems likely that I share that bias so I make a conscious attempt to avoid it.
 I started my understanding of systems with that of computer systems as I generalised my experience from computer programmer, through application architect to solution architect, which was my final role before retirement.